amitlevy/evolutionaryGPT/README.md

-# EvolGPT: Expert-Level Performance on Tasks with Fast Feedback
+# EvolGPT: Expert-Level Performance on Tasks with Environmental Feedback

 There has recently been a slew of papers achieving expert-level performance on different tasks with environmental feedback using an LLM:
 * AlphaGeometry by DeepMind